SumiSastri/dev-blogs/docs/what-is-computer-code/index.md

 # What is computer code

-Computer code is a series of instructions written in a computer programming language that tells the computer what to do - how to execute the instructions written by a code writer.
+Computer code is a series of instructions written in a computer programming language that tells the computer what to do.
+How to execute these instructions written by code writers, computer programmers, software engineers and developers.

 I know it is a fairly basic question to ask, but when you write code there is a whole raft of computer science terms and this section deals with some basic concepts I struggled to understand in code reviews and meetings.